 Early Years Foundation Stage Good Level of Development (GLD)

-percentage of pupils who achieved the good levelof development (GLD) 2023 77%
+percentage of pupils who achieved the good 2024 79%

+levelof development (GLD) 2023 77%

-2022 80%
+() 2022 80%

 2019 80%

 2018 77%

 All groups of learners demonstrate strong progress from starting points because of the high expectations of adults.
-The percentage of pupils attaining or exceeding a Good Level of Development has been in line or above the national percentages for the last three years with pupils making excellent progress from low baselines.
+The percentage of pupils attaining or exceeding a Good Level of Development remains in line or above the national percentages with pupils making excellent progress from low baselines.